anjaliikushwaha/Faculty-Timetable-Generator/README.md

 Run Project<br>
-MDI form will open
+MDI form will open<br>
-Click On Class Rooms Icon ------>	Class Room form will open Already added Class Rooms will display.
+Click On Class Rooms Icon ------>	Class Room form will open<br>
+Already added Class Rooms will display.
 To add New Class Room Right click and Select Add New Entry Enter Building Name , Room No , Capacity and click on Save.